SAP/openui5-docs/docs/Performance_Speed_Up_Your_App_408b40e.md

 >
 >

-If you listen to the `init` event as part of your `index.html` page, make sure that you implement the asynchronous behavior also here, as shown in the following code snippet.
+If you listen to the `init` event as part of your `index.html` page, make sure that you implement the asynchronous behavior also here, as shown in the following code snippet:

 ``` html
 <script>